Zwitters: particles between quantum and classical: Abstract

 \section{Abstract}

-We describe quantum particles and classical particles in terms of a classical statistical ensemble, characterized by a probability distribution in phase space.
-By use of a wave function in phase space both can equivalently be treated in the quantum formalism.
+We describe both quantum particles and classical particles in terms of a classical statistical ensemble, characterized by a probability distribution in phase space.
+By use of a wave function in phase space both can be treated in the same quantum formalism.
+The different dynamics of quantum and classical particles resides then only from different evolution equations for the probability distribution.
 Quantum particles are characterized by a specific choice of observables and time evolution of the probability density.
-All relations for a quantum particle in a potential, including interference and tunneling, can then be described in terms of the classical probability distribution.
+All relations for a quantum particle in a potential, including interference and tunneling, can be described in terms of the classical probability distribution.
 We formulate the concept of zwitters - particles for which the time evolution interpolates between quantum and classical particles.
-Experiments can test a small parameter which quantifies the possible deviations from quantum mechanics.
+Experiments can test a small parameter which quantifies possible deviations from quantum mechanics.

 Quantum particles can be described by classical statistics \cite{CWQP}.
 This may be viewed as a generalization of the embedding of quantum statistics in classical statistics \cite{CWAA} for the limit of infinitely many states or observables with continuous spectrum.
 On the other hand, the quantum formalism can be used for classical particles by introducing a real classical wave function in phase space \cite{CWQP}.
 The conceptual unification of quantum and classical particles permits a continuous interpolation between both ends.
 Zwitters are particles whose behavior is neither completely quantum nor completely classical.
 Experimental tests have to quantify how well quantum mechanics is obeyed by establishing bounds on a small parameter for possible deviations.